AvihaiAdler/ftp-archive/README.md

 };
 ```

-Response consists of:
+A response consists of:
 -  A `response code` (16 bit integer) in network byte order, followed by:
 -  The `length` of the text (as a 16 bit integer) in network byte order, followed by:
 -  A valid c-string.
 A sequence of 8 bit bytes (the text of the response) terminated with the null terminator.

-A representation of a response looks as follows:
+Representation of a response structure looks as follows:
 ```
 struct response {
   uint16_t code;